 What’s Around

 As Toronto’s east end further expands in size and popularity, the numerous businesses and storefronts within communities like the Riverside neighbourhood have seen a swift upturn in attention.
-Whether they’re recognizable household brand names or smaller mom n’ pop shops, the businesses within Riverside have begun to thrive again in recent years.
+Whether they’re recognizable household brand names or smaller mom n’ pop shops, the businesses within Riverside have begun to thrive in recent years.

 Riverside’s Homes